sasdrich/sasdrich.com/content/activities/services.md

 #### Editorial Board
 I am or was member of the editorial boards of the following journals.
 {{% services "editorialboard" %}}

+#### Artifact Evaluation Chair
+I am or was (co-)chair of the artifact evaluation committees of the following workshops, conferences, and schools.
+{{% services "aecchair" %}}

 #### (Co-)Organization
 I am or was (co-)organizer of the following workshops, conferences, and schools.